Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Row houses and other attached homes are the single most common housing type in Chester, accounting for 61.91% of the city's housing units.
-Other types of housing that are prevalent in Chester include large apartment complexes or high rise apartments ( 15.01%), duplexes, homes converted to apartments or other small apartment buildings ( 13.02%), and a few single-family detached homes ( 9.92%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+Row houses and other attached homes are the single most common housing type in Chester, accounting for 63.74% of the city's housing units.
+Other types of housing that are prevalent in Chester include large apartment complexes or high rise apartments ( 15.02%), duplexes, homes converted to apartments or other small apartment buildings ( 12.15%), and a few single-family detached homes ( 8.85%).
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 Renters dominate Chester's housing market, and most live in three of four bedroom dwellings, chiefly found in row houses and other attached homes.